trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/userresources.md

 User and ensure that there is atleast one context selected in “Allowed Contexts”

-#### When assigning keys to resource group I am getting: A list of keys already exists for this counter group
+#### When Assigning Keys to Resource Group I am Getting: A List of Keys Already Exists for This Counter Group

 You are trying to re-use a counter group for which keys are already assigned.
 In this screen you can assign keys for different groups - eg